luis30n/buy-now-pay-later/README.md

 ```
 # How to use this application

-Once the application is up and running and the data has already been imported and processed (you can check the logs to verify this), the app can be used to get stats about the disbursements calculated for 2022 and 2023.
+Once the application is up and running and the data has already been imported and processed (you can check the logs or http://localhost:3000/sidekiq to verify this), the app can be used to get stats about the disbursements calculated for 2022 and 2023.
 This information is already included in `data/stats.csv`.
 To test the behavior, the CSV file can be deleted and a rake task can be invoked to generate the stats:
 ```bash
   rm data/stats.csv
   docker exec rails bundle exec rake disbursements:generate_stats